Skip to main content

-Utah state liquor stores are seeing a spike in sales during the COVID-19 pandemic.
-While restaurants and bars across the state limit their services and people self-quarantine at home, many are turning to alcohol for a variety of reasons.
-Some of it may be about stockpiling—but there can be cause for concern of substance abuse.
+Utah state liquor stores have seen a spike in sales during the COVID-19 pandemic.
+When restaurants and bars across the state limited their services and people self-quarantined at home, many turned to alcohol for a variety of reasons.
+While some of it may be about stockpiling—there can be cause for concern of substance abuse.

 We're not used to having few distractions in our daily routine, and we may find it hard being idle at home.